stolid was our Word of the Day on 05/24/2016. Hear the podcast!

-Examples of stolid in a sentence
+Examples of stolid in a Sentence

 She remained stolid during the trial.

 the butler responded to the duchess's constant demands with stolid indifference

 Stolid derives from stolidus, a word that means "dull" or "stupid" in Latin.
 It is also distantly related to the word stultify, meaning "to cause to appear or be stupid, foolish, or absurdly illogical."
-The earliest examples of usage for stolid, dating back to the 17th century, indicate that it too was originally associated with a lack of smarts; it was used to describe people who were considered dull or stupid because they didn't wear their emotions on their sleeves.
-By the1800s, however, stolid was frequently appearing without the connotation of foolishness, and it continues to be free of such overtones today.
+The earliest examples of usage for stolid, dating back to the early 17th century, indicate that it too was originally associated with a lack of smarts; it was used to describe people who were considered dull or stupid because they didn't wear their emotions on their sleeves.
+By the 1800s, however, stolid was frequently appearing without the connotation of foolishness, and it continues to be free of such overtones today.

-Origin of stolid
+Origin and Etymology of stolid

 First Known Use: circa 1600See Words from the same year

 Synonym Discussion of stolid